 PJM's capacity market, the Reliability Pricing Model ("RPM"), consists of a forward auction, roughly three years prior to the commitment period, of an annual capacity obligation.
-On February 24, 2023, PJM established a Critical Issue Fast Path - Resource Adequacy stakeholder process to address "resource adequacy challenges in the PJM Reliability Pricing Model or capacity market," with a proposal due for submission to FERC in October 2023.47 This process was undertaken to address multiple issues, including enhanced risk modeling, particularly in accounting for winter risk, potential modifications to the Capacity Performance construct, improved resource capacity accreditation, and coordination of any RPM changes with other options for securing resource adequacy (i.e., Fixed Resource Requirements).48
+On February 24, 2023, PJM established a Critical Issue Fast Path - Resource Adequacy stakeholder process to address "resource adequacy challenges in the PJM Reliability Pricing Model or capacity market," with a proposal due for submission to FERC in October 2023.46 This process was undertaken to address multiple issues, including enhanced risk modeling, particularly in accounting for winter risk, potential modifications to the Capacity Performance construct, improved resource capacity accreditation, and coordination of any RPM changes with other options for securing resource adequacy (i.e., Fixed Resource Requirements).47

-As PJM undertook this process, one consideration evaluated was the transition to a seasonal market structure.
-PJM prepared proposals for both an annual capacity market including limited seasonal components and a more-extensive seasonal market proposal.49 Pursuit of a seasonal capacity market design was in part motivated by the increased impact of extreme winter weather events on the PJM system and generator outages, such as the 2014 Polar Vortex and the 2022 Winter Storm Elliott.50
+As PJM undertook this process, one option evaluated was the transition to a seasonal market structure.
+PJM prepared proposals for both an annual capacity market including limited seasonal components and a more-extensive seasonal market proposal.48 Pursuit of a seasonal capacity market design was in part motivated by the increased